 Federal Direct Unsubsidized Loan - Graduate students may borrow up to \$20,500 per year from this program.
-The aggregate for this program (including undergraduate debt) is \$138,500 of which no more than \$65,000 can be from the subsidized\ loan program.
+The aggregate for this program (including undergraduate debt) is \$138,500 of which no more than \$65,000 can be from the subsidized loan program.
 The Department of Education calculates a fixed interest rate on an annual basis and that interest rate will apply for the life of the loan.
 The interest rate calculation is based on the 10-year Treasury Note sold at the last auction prior to June 1 plus 3.60 percent.
-Interest for the 2022-2023 academic year is fixed at 6.54% and accrues from the day the loan is disbursed.
-All Federal Direct Unsubsidized Loans are charged a 1.057% origination fee from October 1, 2020 to September 30, 2023.
+Interest for the 2023-2024 academic year is fixed at 6.54% and accrues from the day the loan is disbursed.
+All Federal Direct Unsubsidized Loans are charged a 1.057% origination fee.
 Repayment begins six months after the student graduates or ceases at least half-time enrollment.
 Students may elect to make interest payments while in school, or have the unpaid interest capitalized once they enter repayment.